FINTECH.MONSTER

 Key Takeaways

-Tether's advanced T3 Financial Crime Unit has seized over $450 million in illicit assets, signaling a major shift toward private-sector enforcement that raises concerns about stablecoin liquidity and fragmentation.
+Tether's T3 Financial Crime Unit froze over $450 million in illicit assets.
+This aggressive enforcement is great for compliance but raises questions about stablecoin liquidity.

 A digital interface visualizing complex blockchain transactions being analyzed and frozen by a forensic unit